 Click a Question below to see the Answer.

-Once you register and create an account on Whova, you can use Whova's browser-based event system from laptops and desktops (Chrome browser is recommended but not required), and Whova's free downloadable phone app on your iPhone, iPad, or Android phone.
+Once you register and create an account on Whova, you can use Whova's browser-based event system from laptops and desktops (Chrome browser is highly recommended), and Whova's free downloadable Event & Conference App on your iPhone, iPad, or Android phone.